SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 ### Problem

-While trying to create a SPDocKit snapshot, I received the following warning:
+While trying to create a SPDocKit Consultant snapshot, I received the following warning:

 > Unable to load database permissions for ‘DatabaseName’.

 ### Solution

-In order to allow SPDocKit to successfully gather all the database permissions the following permissions are necessary:
+In order to allow SPDocKit Consultant to successfully gather all the database permissions the following permissions are necessary:

 * **db\_owner** database role on each of the affected databases.

-To eliminate this warning you either have to grant the necessary permissions to SPDocKit accounts or turn off the load **Database Permissions** option.
+To eliminate this warning you either have to grant the necessary permissions to SPDocKit Consultant account or turn off the load **Database Permissions** option.

 If you wish to turn off the load **Database Permissions** option, do the following:

 1. Select **Configuration** from the left navigation bar on the **Backstage Screen** and then click the **Options** button.
-2. On the **SPDocKit Options** dialog select **Snapshot Options**.
+2. On the **SPDocKit Consultant Options** dialog select **Snapshot Options**.
 3. Under the **Security** section uncheck **Database Permissions**.

-If you wish to grant the necessary permissions to the SPDocKit accounts, follow this [link](../../requirements/server-load-permission-requirements.md#granting-permissions-1).
+If you wish to grant the necessary permissions to the SPDocKit Consultant account, follow this [link](../../requirements/server-load-permission-requirements.md#granting-permissions-1).

 ### Affected reports